samengineer/inquery-monitor-npm/README.md

-# goblinsharks
+# Inquery
-la30-goblinsharks production project repository
+Monitor your GraphQL endpoint.